 Now that you can study these diagrams, you see that the dependency is not a linear one, don't you?
 The larger a project, the more chances for you to make a mistake in the code.

 Of course, static analyzers cannot catch all the errors.
-But its efficiency grows according to project size.
+But the efficiency of the analyzer grows according to project size.
 And to make it even more efficient you should use it regularly.

 By the way, you may not find any errors at all in a small project.
 Or there will be just a couple of them.
 Conclusions you may draw in such a case can be absolutely wrong.
 That's why I strongly recommend that you try different error detection tools on real working projects.